ewillett11/rosettaMCP/README.md

 REQUIRES ROSETTA DOWNLOAD

 NOTE:
-Working on running in pyrosetta
+Working on running in pyrosetta (in pyrosetta folder)

 phipsi.py
 --determine phi and psi angles of native structure and conformers